 An iron rail system was designed built and installed with a manual trolley.
 Two ceiling-mounted iron beams were installed and act as a monorail system while requiring no use of floor space.
 A bridge base holds the single glider and hoist mount.
 Both the bridge base and glider are moveable via a manual (pull) locking system.

 A 20’ lift manual hooked mounted chain hoist with a die-cast aluminum body was installed for portability and durability with a 1000lb capacity.
 In addition to heat-treated alloy steel hooks, it features main pinion shafts and load gears, lubricated ball bearings, and precision-machined gears, as well as safety latch hooks, which help to provide a safe way of lifting freely-suspended material loads.
 A drum lifter was attached to the end of the 20’ chain in order to lift the 55-gallon barrels.

-This custom storage container unit is able to lift and place 55-gallon hazardous waste drums anywhere within the container making it much safer, easier and faster to load and off-load materials.
+This shipping container lifter is able to lift and place 55-gallon hazardous waste drums anywhere within the container making it much safer, easier and faster to load and off-load materials.
 This shipping container modification from start to finish took about two weeks.